Buying U.S. Savings Bonds for Safe Interest Earnings

 Rates on savings bonds are roughly in line with interest rates on other safe savings vehicles, such as FDIC-insured bank accounts.
 Savings bonds are backed by the full faith and credit of the U.S. government, making the default risk on savings bonds relatively low.

-Potential Tax Benefits
+Deferral Tax Benefits

-- Deferral: You may be able to wait until the bond matures or you take certain actions to claim interest income on bonds.
+You may be able to wait until the bond matures or you take certain actions to claim interest income on bonds.
 Ultimately, you might be able to delay claiming the interest income until you redeem the bonds or give up ownership and have bonds reissued (or until they mature, which is typically 30 years after issue).
 If you don’t want to claim income now, but you wouldn’t mind claiming it later, savings bonds might help.

-- Education expenses: Another potential benefit is the Education Tax Exclusion (or Education Savings Bond Program).
+Another potential benefit is the Education Tax Exclusion (or Education Savings Bond Program).
 If you cash in your bonds and use them for qualified higher education expenses, you may be able to exclude that income from taxes.
 Be sure to follow the rules regarding the type of expenses, income limits, and more that are detailed at the Savings Bond for Education site.

-- State and local taxes: Savings bond interest income may be exempt from state and local income taxes.
+Savings bond interest income may be exempt from state and local income taxes.
 As a result, you potentially can spend more of what you earn.
 Depending on your state, this can be a big deal or almost insignificant.

-- Verify before claiming: Taxes can be complicated, and the rules change periodically.
+Taxes can be complicated, and the rules change periodically.
 Speak with a professional tax preparer about your particular situation, your goals, and current laws before you buy or redeem savings bonds.
 Most importantly, don’t file your taxes without verifying that you’re following all IRS rules.

 Because they’re relatively safe, savings bonds don’t offer huge returns.
 As a result, you risk losing value after inflation, so savings bonds may be best for situations when you simply can’t afford any risk to principal.
 If you have a long time until you’ll use the money, it may make sense to at least investigate other options.